 Research Projects and Case Studies

-The Faculty of Science & Engineering has an international reputation for research.
+The School of Science has an international reputation for research.
 Much of our research involves collaboration with businesses, other research institutes and local authorities, impacting and advancing research and development all over New Zealand and around the world.
 Here are some examples of these important research projects:

 Protecting our ecosystems from invasive pests: Biosecurity is inextricably linked with the University’s focus on bio-heritage, restoration ecology, stream and lake health, as well as the monitoring of the coastal marine environment.